FluidsLab/SplashLab/README.md

 # SplashLab
-Python packages intended to assist with experimental research in the flied of fluid dynamics
+Python packages intended to assist with experimental research in the field of fluid dynamics.